 With staggering views overhead via the glass roofed panorama car that take in the surrounding landscape recently named a Unesco World Heritage Site, this sounds like a journey for the adventurous rail enthusiast.
 Not only that, but when you arrive in Italy you can take the time to visit some of the country’s most iconic sites.

-If you’re considering a Tailor Made Rail holiday to Switzerland the Bernina Express can’t be beat.
+If you’re considering a tailor made rail holiday to Switzerland, like these, the Bernina Express can’t be beat.

 One of New Zealand’s great overland journeys the Coastal Pacific Route wends its way from Picton (the port town that connects the north and south islands via ferry), to Christchurch; taking in epic views of the Kaikoura mountains and rugged Pacifc coastline.
 Here the tempestuous ocean waves meet verdant bush-clad mountains.

 Want to combine your trip with a visit to the north island?
 Hop aboard the Interislander ferry and continue your journey from Wellington.